Derek Flint: Novels

-In Like Flint, written by Bradford Street, copyright 1967

-Feminists have decided enough is enough and they are taking back the world.
-The first step is to replace the male leaders of the major powers with identical replicas, dedicated to their masters.
-When the President is replaced, Cramden begins to suspect and calls in Derek Flint to solve the problem.
+In Bradford Street's 1967 sequel, In Like Flint, feminists have decided to take over the world.
+The first step is to replace the male leaders of the major powers with identical replicas.
+After the President is replaced, Cramden begins to suspect and calls in Derek Flint to solve the problem.

 Comics

 In 2011 Moonstone Books released That Man Flint, a one-shot comic written by Gary Phillips and drawn by Kevin Jones.
 Its synopsis read: Mods, mini-skirts and Vietnam.
 Paisley shirts and satellites.
 Afros and lasers.
-The Cold War is hot and the Red Chinese aren't the only ones doing the brainwashing.
+The Cold War is hot, and the Red Chinese aren't the only ones doing the brainwashing.
 Love is in the air, but everyone isn't groovy.

 Derek Flint, inventor, ballet instructor, editor and contributor of the revised Kama Sutra, transcendentalist and translator of an ancient Mayan cookbook, seeker of the third eye and freelance spy, is the one M.A.C.E.
 (Mandated Actions for Covert Enforcement) calls on to tackle their most perilous assignments.

 From crazed Nazi scientists hatching dastardly plans, sultry Russian spies with killer bodies and kung fu grips, super strength cyborg assassins, to fiendish henchmen and quixotic masterminds, these are examples of adversaries mystery writer Gary Phillips (Operator 5 and Decimator Smith) will throw at the cool, collected Mr. Flint.
 With his gadgets and skills, aided by his quartet of brainy glamour gals, That Man Flint is a retro revisionist series capturing the fun, feel and excitement of halcyon espionage fare such as The Man from U.N.C.L.E., Bond in Goldfinger, and Steranko's Nick Fury for today's audience.